-The Region County Transportation Engineer or representative is required to conduct a scope of work review in company with the County Engineer or representative for all projects excluding bridge replacement projects with minor or no approach work.
-The Division County Transportation Engineer should make recommendations for design and safety requirements.
+The Region County Transportation Engineer or representative is required to conduct a scope of work review in company with the County Engineer or his/her representative for all projects excluding bridge replacement projects with minor or no approach work.
+The Bureau of County Transportation should be notified of the time and date of this review.
+The designer should make recommendations for design and safety improvements.
 The following should be addressed, if applicable: